 Pairwise Comparison (Analytic Hierarchy Process)

-The Pairwise Comparison method, often associated with the Analytic Hierarchy Process (AHP), is a decision-making technique that involves comparing each option against every other option.
+The Pairwise Comparison method, often associated with the Analytic Hierarchy Process (AHP), is a decision-making framework that involves comparing each option against every other option.
 It's widely used in project management, vendor selection, and strategic decision-making.

 Pros: